avalon-lang/avaloni/README.md

 ## Show me the code

-Please find below the teleportation code found in examples reproduced for your copy-paste-run pleasure.
+Please find below the teleportation code found in tests/integration reproduced for your copy-paste-run pleasure.

 ```
 import io